DAD’S HEALTH OVER HEFT

 ……for the lower back.
-It is also best to do some stretches for your lower back before you start moving heavy loads.
+It’s also best to do some stretches for your lower back before you start moving heavy loads.
 We understand that it’s not always possible to make a couch lighter, but you can make moving it go smoother.
 Having the appropriate amount of help, even if that means four smaller hands, can really do wonders for the lower back.

 Carrying heavy items uses different muscles than lifting heavy things.
 Think about it; the movement of carrying a heavy box to the car is a more complicated movement than picking up a weight and setting it back down.
 The objects are generally more awkward and not made with moving in mind, so each step takes re-commitment, re-bracing, and determination.
 Be sure to take it slow and remember, form is more important than speed.

 Before starting the moving process, make things more seamless by having all the essentials prepared.
 That means having tape, a box cutter, measuring tape, newspaper, and plenty of boxes on hand.
 For large pieces of furniture (if you’re doing the move yourself), have large plastic wrap to help prevent damage.
 Nothing is more frustrating when you’re ready to start moving than a last-minute trip to the hardware store.

 When moving, it’s easy to become stressed and even argue with one another.
-After all, you’re uncomfortable and often in pain during this process.
+After all, your uncomfortable and often in pain during this process.
 So, while this mental state is understandable, it’s also important that the family practice calmness throughout the move.
 A great way to do that is by having cool beverages and snacks on hand to keep energy and spirits high.

 DO YOURSELF A FAVOR: SKIP THE STORAGE STEP